 Glass half full?
 More like half full of glass!
-Modern homes are trending toward open, airy rooms and living areas, so the more glass surfaces and window square footage you can fit into a space, the better!
-For many homeowners that means extending existing window openings for larger ones: converting two side-by-side single hung windows into one large picture window, for instance, or turning a side exit into a wide sliding glass door.
-But there’s another option you might not have considered—converting an existing window into a French glass door.
+Modern homes are trending toward open, airy rooms and living areas, so the more glass surfaces and window square footage you can fit into a space, the better.
+For many homeowners that means enlarging existing window openings.
+This could be achieved by converting two side-by-side single hung windows into one large picture window, for instance, or turning a side exit into a wide sliding glass door.
+There’s also another option you might not have considered yet—converting an existing window into a French glass door.

-Luxurious and functional, French glass doors are the perfect way to add light and beautiful views in your home, while gaining additional access to the outdoors, too.
+Luxurious and functional, French glass doors are the perfect way to add light and beautiful views in your home, while also gaining additional access to the outdoors.
 They’re the perfect accent for a back or side exit that leads out to a patio, porch, garden or other eye-catching outdoor space.

 But converting a window to a French glass door doesn’t come without its price.
 It means extending your window’s existing rough openings, which is considered serious demolition.
 Your contractor will have to cut into your wall’s sheetrock and the home’s siding—and they may even need to rewire or install support beams, depending on where the window is located.
 That doesn’t mean it’s not well within reach for most homeowners, just that there a couple of factors to consider.
 Here’s what influences the final total.

 When you’re trying to ballpark project costs, speak with three to five contractors and ask them each for an estimate.
 This will be the most accurate way to get a realistic quote.
 The cost to install French doors starts at about $400, and with labor estimates running between $75 and $180 per door, you can expect an average cost of $525 and up.

 Factors that Influence Your French Door Installation Cost

 Keep in mind that the $525 figure may vary depending on your area and the scope of your project.
 In fact, there are several things that may increase the total: